Natural Habitat Adventures' Commitment to Justice, Equity, Diversity and Inclusion

-It’s not like we didn’t know there was a lack of equity in the world before the BLM movement—we just hadn’t taken stock of our complicity.
-Sure, we had plenty of “reasons” why we lack diversity on our staff: the pool of potential employees near our geographical headquarters in Boulder, CO isn’t very diverse; people of color may not be interested in nature travel; potential employees from less privileged backgrounds haven’t had the travel experience we’d always looked for, etc.
+It’s not as if we didn’t know there was a lack of equity in the world before the BLM movement—we just hadn’t taken stock of our complicity.
+Sure, we had plenty of “reasons” why we lack diversity on our staff: the pool of potential employees near our geographic headquarters in Boulder, Colorado, isn’t very diverse; people of color may not be as interested in nature travel; potential employees from less privileged backgrounds haven’t had the travel experience we were looking for, etc.

 But these aren’t reasons—they are excuses.
 And they can, and must, be overcome.

-Once a month we convene online JEDI Coffee Talks and turn off the phones for an hour so the entire staff has the option to participate.
-We send out links in advance to short readings and videos (approximately 5-15 minutes long to be realistic).
-Each session is introduced by one of our committee members and then we break into smaller groups for a discussion of the topics, which have so far included Diversity in the Outdoors, Microaggressions, Bringing Your Whole Self to Work and Inclusive Meeting Cultures.
+Once a month, we convene online JEDI Coffee Talks and turn off the phones for an hour so our entire staff has the option to participate.
+We send out links in advance to short readings and videos.
+Each session is introduced by one of our committee members, and we then break into smaller groups for a discussion of the topics, which have so far included Diversity in the Outdoors, Microaggressions, Bringing Your Whole Self to Work, and Inclusive Meeting Cultures.

-We have a marketing subcommittee that is creating a checklist to consider when developing or reviewing marketing materials: Is our imagery welcoming to BIPOC travelers and potential employees?
+We have established a marketing subcommittee that has drafted a checklist to consider when developing or reviewing marketing materials: Is our imagery welcoming to travelers and potential employees who are Black, Indigenous or people of color (BIPOC)?
 Are we using language that could discourage someone from a traditionally marginalized group from participating in our trips?
-This group is also compiling a list of creators and influencers from underrepresented groups to help expand the points of view portrayed in our marketing and is working on a dedicated web page that will keep our travelers and potential employees up to date on our JEDI initiatives—keeping us publicly accountable as well.
+This group is also compiling a list of creators and influencers from underrepresented groups to help expand the points of view portrayed in our marketing, and it is working on a dedicated web page that will keep our travelers and potential employees up to date on our JEDI initiatives—keeping us publicly accountable as well.

 Another subcommittee is focused on networking.
-We’re reaching out to partners in our industry to brainstorm what’s working and what’s not when it comes to this institutional change in other companies.
+We’re reaching out to partners in our industry to brainstorm what’s working and what is not when it comes to such institutional change in other companies.
 We also welcome connections to BIPOC travel advisors and associations so that we can ask and learn what resources might be most appropriate and appreciated to aid in their success in our industry.

-If you’d like to collaborate and share ideas, please email email@example.com to contact our task force.
+If you’d like to collaborate and share ideas with us, please email firstname.lastname@example.org to contact our task force.